-POST IMPLEMENTATION STRATEGY
+MITIGATION - POST IMPLEMENTATION STRATEGY

-For the undertaking where post implementation surveys are conducted: No Less than 20% of the APE that is affected by the ground-disturbing activities shall be inventoried after implementation following the survey strategy detailed in the Phased Implementation & Treatment Plan (Stipulation VIII).
-If cultural resources are identified during the post implementation survey, the FHP will determine the amount of additional survey that is required to identify and evaluate the cultural resources within the APE.
-This determination will be based on the existing conditions of the APE and the cultural resources identified in the APE.
-Post implementation survey shall include all high probability geomorphic features.
+For the undertaking where post implementation surveys are conducted: For areas where the hazard to field inventory crews is too hazardous, and the hazards cannot be mitigated, the Forest will identify survey areas in agreement with affected tribes at least equivalent to 20% of specific activity within the Phased APE.
+Surveys will meet OR SHPO standards and will be submitted to OR SHPO and affected tribes within 90-days of completion.
+All sites within the Phased APE will be monitored.
 The following conditions and activities may be considered for postharvest/ implementation surveys:

 Areas of extensive previous disturbance as determined by the FHP/FHPL.
-Previous disturbance has resulted in no potential or minimal potential of intact cultural deposits. (e.g. road cuts, windrowing, ground surface is visibly and/or demonstrably a result of secondary deposition or not in in situ caused from management actions or the result of natural events)
+Previous disturbance has resulted in no potential or minimal potential of intact cultural deposits (e.g. road cuts, windrowing, ground surface is visibly and/or demonstrably a result of secondary deposition or not in situ caused from management actions or the result of natural events);

-Treatment areas proposed for harvest that are not safely accessible or in areas of high risk to human safety due to environmental conditions that will be minimized after implementation..
+Treatment areas proposed for harvest that are not safely accessible or in areas of high risk to human safety due to environmental conditions that will be minimized after implementation.;

-Dense vegetation/debris or low visibility areas in medium- to low-probability areas.
+Dense vegetation/debris or low visibility areas in medium- to low-probability areas;

 Helicopter, skyline, cable logging in areas where there is a low probability of affecting cultural resources based on methods of implementation and/or low to moderate potential for the presence of cultural resources.